tenrinch/subjectfile-test/README.md

+## Updates (4th Sept 2021)

+- Added option to add new sender/destination in the create form of incomings/outgoings
+- Added 'Cc' option in outgoing
+- Unified table and show design into one file each
+- Small design changes on tables

 ## E-Filling Database

 This database is acting as a centralised database for e-filling storage for the CTA.
 This project is build using laravel + livewire.